Skip to Content

 THE 3 CREDIBILITY KILLERS ON LINKEDIN (AND HOW TO AVOID THEM)

-1. THE “ME, MYSELF, I” SYNDROME (THE EGO ERROR)
+1. THE "ME, MYSELF AND I" SYNDROME (THE EGO MISTAKE)

 • The problem: Turning LinkedIn into a personal diary or trophy showcase.

-2. “FLYING BLIND” (THE VISION ERROR)
+2. "FLYING BLIND" (THE VISION MISTAKE)

-3. CREATIVE ISOLATION (THE IVORY TOWER ERROR)
+3. CREATIVE AUTARCHY (THE IVORY TOWER MISTAKE)

 • "Out-of-touch" content: Giving advice that was valid in 2022 but is obsolete in 2026.